 Wet Food: The Downside

 Also, if you have a long-haired or light-colored cat, you might be averse to feeding wet cat food because it can get on her whiskers and nose.
 But cats are meticulous groomers and will typically clean their own faces, and over time your cat should learn to be less messy of an eater.
-If you happen to have a cat that is a little lazier and doesn't clean herself as regularly, you might look into serving her food on a flat plate and purchasing some cat-safe wet wipes to help her clean her face.
+If you happen to have a cat that is a little lazier and doesn't clean themselves as regularly, you might look into serving them food on a flat plate and purchasing some cat-safe wet wipes to help clean your cat after eating.

 Dry Food: The Upside